-The Aquapolo Ambiental facility built at Cia. de Saneamento Basico do Estado de Sao Paulo (SBS)’s sewage treatment plant in the ABC region is the biggest water-recycling plant in Brazil of its type.
+The Aquapolo Ambiental facility built at Cia. de Saneamento Basico do Estado de Sao Paulo (SBS:US)’s sewage treatment plant in the ABC region is the biggest water-recycling plant in Brazil of its type.

 About 65 percent of the water will be used by Sao Paulo- based petrochemical producer Braskem SA.
 (BRKM5) A pipeline will carry the water 17 kilometers (10.6 miles) to a petrochemical production hub in Maua.
 The plant can produce 1,000 liters (264 gallons) of water a second, the companies said in a statement.